-Guidelines to be used by Study Groups when reviewing the Questions assigned to them are contained in §§ 2.28bis – 2.28 quater of Resolution ITU-R 1-6.
-The guidelines (§2.28 bis) address two issues: i) that the Questions are within the mandate of the ITU-R (in accordance with CV150-154 and CV159), and ii) that the Questions do not duplicate studies undertaken in other international entities.
-Moreover, the Resolution (§2.28 ter) asks Study Groups to evaluate draft new Questions proposed for adoption against these guidelines and to include such evaluation when submitting the draft Questions to Administrations for approval.
+Guidelines to be used by Study Groups when reviewing the Questions assigned to them are contained in §§ A1.3.1.16 of Annex 1 and A2.5.2.1.2 of Annex 2 of Resolution ITU-R 1.
+The guidelines (§ A1.3.1.16 of Annex 1) address two issues: i) that the Questions are within the mandate of the ITU-R (in accordance with CV150-154 and CV159), and ii) that the Questions do not duplicate studies undertaken in other international entities.
+Moreover, the Resolution (§ A2.5.2.1.2 of Annex 2) asks Study Groups to evaluate draft new Questions proposed for adoption against these guidelines and to include such evaluation when submitting the draft Questions to Administrations for approval.

 To satisfy this requirement, each draft new Question submitted for approval should be preceded by a brief text justifying the adoption of the draft Question in accordance with the aforementioned guidelines.

-It would be wholly appropriate for subordinate groups to address the guidelines in §§ 2.28bis – 2.28 quater when developing draft new Questions.
+It would be wholly appropriate for subordinate groups to address the guidelines in §§ A1.3.1.16 of Annex 1 and A2.5.2.1.2 of Annex 2 when developing draft new Questions.
 In addition, it would be useful for them to draft the brief text providing justification for eventual approval.

 4.2.2 Adoption and approval of Questions

-In accordance with § 3 of Resolution ITU-R 1, new or revised Questions, proposed within Study Groups, may be adopted by a Study Group and approved either by a Radiocommunication Assembly, or by consultation amongst the Member States.
+In accordance with §§ A1.3.1.2 of Annex 1, A2.5.2.1.1, A2.5.2.1.3, A2.5.2.1.4, A2.5.2.1.5 and A2.5.3.1 of Annex 2 of Resolution ITU-R 1, new or revised Questions, proposed within Study Groups, may be adopted by a Study Group and approved either by a Radiocommunication Assembly, or by consultation amongst the Member States.

-The current status of Questions assigned to each ITU-R Study Group is maintained in Document 1 of each Study Group with revisions added as necessary.
-The Questions can also be accessed from the relevant Study Group web pages.

 4.3 Approval of Handbooks

-In accordance with § 2.30 of Resolution ITU-R 1, Study Groups may approve Handbooks.
+In accordance with § A2.8.2 of Annex 2 of Resolution ITU-R 1, Study Groups may approve Handbooks.
 In order to expedite the procedure, it is recognised practice for a Study Group to give authority to the subordinate Group preparing the Handbook to approve the final text, subject to the agreement of the Chairman of the Study Group and of the subordinate Group concerned.
 This is especially the case when the material is in an advanced stage of preparation.

 4.4 Treatment of draft Resolutions, Decisions, Opinions and Reports by Study Groups

-The provisions of § 2.29 of Resolution ITU-R 1 apply for the adoption of draft Resolutions.
-The provisions of § 2.30 of Resolution ITU-R 1 apply for the approval of Decisions, Opinions and Reports.
+The provisions of § A2.3.2.1 of Annex 2 of Resolution ITU-R 1 apply for the adoption of draft Resolutions.
+The provisions of §§ A2.4.2, A2.9.2 and A2.7.2.1 of Annex 2 of Resolution ITU-R 1 apply for the approval of Decisions, Opinions and Reports.

-4.5 Editorial work
+4.5 Liaison Rapporteurs to the CCV

-Section 2.19 of Resolution ITU-R 1 describes the manner by which Study Groups may undertake editorial work on their texts.
+Section A1.3.2.11 of Annex 1 of Resolution ITU-R 1 describes the manner by which Study Groups may nominate liaison Rapporteur(s) to the CCV.

 4.6 Updating or deletion of Recommendations and Questions

-Resolution ITU-R 1, § 11, directs each Study Group to review their maintained Recommendations and Questions, particularly older texts, and, if they are found to be no longer necessary or obsolete, propose their revision or deletion.
-In addition, § 11.4 of Resolution ITU-R 1 also encourages Study Groups to editorially update maintained Recommendations and Questions.
-Those editorial revisions should not be regarded as draft revisions of Recommendations as specified in § 10 of Resolution ITU-R 1.
+Resolution ITU-R 1, §§ A2.6.2.1.9, A2.6.2.5 and A2.6.3 of Annex 2, directs each Study Group to review their maintained Recommendations and Questions, particularly older texts, and, if they are found to be no longer necessary or obsolete, propose their revision or deletion.
+In addition, § A2.6.2.5.1 of Annex 2 of Resolution ITU-R 1 also encourages Study Groups to editorially update maintained Recommendations and Questions.
+Those editorial revisions should not be regarded as draft revisions of Recommendations as specified in §§ A2.6.2.5.2 of Annex 2 of Resolution ITU-R 1.
 The results of the reviews should be reported to the subsequent Radiocommunication Assembly.